Children's Grief Support

 Holidays and other special days can be especially challenging for grieving children.
 Anticipating and acknowledging these days can be a helpful way to promote sharing and communication.
 CaringMatters' Family Nights are designed for families who have experienced the death of a loved one.
 Each workshop is held approximately one week prior to a major holiday, so that families can learn coping tools, plan for how they will handle celebrations, and mark the absence of their loved one(s).
 Activities facilitated by trained volunteers encourage parents and children to create something together to take home, as a way to continue conversations about their loved ones and to help keep their memories alive.
 Each workshop is designed to be independent of the others, so that families can come to one or more as they choose.
 Appropriate for families with children ages 5-18.
 Registration is required.

 During these interactive meetings, we will explore the impact of the loss on children; developmental reactions to the grief process; and strategies for dealing with the challenges of parenting while grieving.
 The workshops will include practice of the essential parenting skills of listening, expressing, problem-solving, and setting limits within the context of a grieving family.
-The series will be facilitated online by CaringMatters' trained staff on Wednesday evenings, 7:00 pm - 8:30 pm, with the first session scheduled for February 17, 2021.
+The series will be facilitated online by CaringMatters' trained staff on Wednesday evenings, 7:00 pm - 8:30 pm, with the first session scheduled for October 6, 2021.
 The series is offered free of charge, but space is limited.
-Registrants are expected to make a commitment to attend all eight sessions, as each week's theme builds on the next week's theme.
+Registrants are expected to make a commitment to attend all seven sessions, as each week's theme builds on the next week's theme.

 The Power of Children's Storytelling: A Therapeutic Tool for